Ben Barry: Early life and career

 Barry was born in Ottawa, Ontario.
+In 2001, Teen People magazine included him on its list of "One of 20 Teens Who Would Change the World".
 He attended the Elmwood School before moving on to Ashbury College, and graduated from the University of Toronto, where he was a member of Trinity College, in 2005 with a BA in Women's Studies and Political Science.
 He later attended the University of Cambridge and completed an MPhil in Innovation, Strategy, and Organization in 2007 and a PhD with an Ogilvy Foundation research grant at Cambridge Judge Business School in 2012.
 Barry's second book, Beyond Beauty: Discovering, Challenging, and Refining Beauty, will examine perceptions of beauty across the world and will be based on his Ph.D. research.
 He is the Chair of the Board of Directors of the Toronto Fashion Incubator, and sits on the Board of the Canadian Foundation for Women's Health.
 Barry was an assistant professor of equity, inclusivity, and diversity in fashion at the Toronto Metropolitan University School of Fashion before being promoted to Chair of the School of Fashion in 2018.
 In 2021, he was hired as the new Dean of Fashion at the New School in New York City, New York, USA.
 He also writes a bi-weekly small business column for The Globe and Mail, Canada's national newspaper of record.